huggingface/dataset-viewer/libs/libcommon/README.md

 Set the cached-assets (images and audio files) environment variables to configure the following aspects:

 - `CACHED_ASSETS_BASE_URL`: base URL for the cached assets files.
-Set accordingly to the datasets-server domain, e.g., https://datasets-server.huggingface.co/cached-assets.
+Set accordingly to the dataset viewer domain, e.g., https://datasets-server.huggingface.co/cached-assets.
 Defaults to `http://localhost/cached-assets`.
 - `CACHED_ASSETS_STORAGE_PROTOCOL`: fsspec protocol for storage, it can take values `file` or `s3`.
 Defaults to `file`, which means local file system is used.
 - `CACHED_ASSETS_STORAGE_ROOT`: name of the folder where cached assets are stored.
 If using `s3` protocol, the first part of the path is the bucket name.
 Defaults to `/storage/cached-assets`.